2002–03 Memphis Grizzlies season

-The 2002–03 Memphis Grizzlies season was the Grizzlies' 8th season in the National Basketball Association, and their second season in Memphis.
-In the 2002 NBA draft, the Grizzlies selected Drew Gooden from the University of Kansas with the fourth overall pick, and acquired Wesley Person from the Cleveland Cavaliers.
-In their second season in Memphis, the Grizzlies got off to a rocky start losing their first eight games, as head coach Sidney Lowe resigned and replaced with 69-year old Hubie Brown, who last coached the New York Knicks midway through the 1986–87 season.
-The Grizzlies continued to struggle under Brown losing their next five games.
-This would lead to a 13-game losing streak before defeating the Washington Wizards 85–74 on November 23.
-At midseason, the team traded rookies Gooden and Gordan Giriček to the Orlando Magic in exchange for Mike Miller.
-The Grizzlies finished sixth in the Midwest Division with a 28–54 record.
-Second-year star Pau Gasol led the team with 19.0 points, 8.8 rebounds and 1.8 blocks per game.
+The 2002–03 Memphis Grizzlies season was the eighth season for the Memphis Grizzlies in the National Basketball Association, and their second season in Memphis, Tennessee.
+The Grizzlies received the fourth overall pick in the 2002 NBA draft, and selected power forward Drew Gooden from the University of Kansas.
+During the off-season, the team acquired rookie small forward Gordan Giriček from the San Antonio Spurs, acquired Wesley Person from the Cleveland Cavaliers, and signed free agents Earl Watson, and undrafted rookie power forward Mike Batiste.

+In their second season in Memphis, and with the addition of Gooden, Giriček and Person, the Grizzlies continued to struggle losing their first eight games of the regular season, as head coach Sidney Lowe resigned and was replaced with 69-year old Hubie Brown, who last coached the New York Knicks midway through the 1986–87 season.
+Under Brown, the Grizzlies lost their next five games, which led to a 13-game losing streak, before defeating the Washington Wizards at home, 85–74 at the Pyramid Arena on November 23, 2002.
+After a dreadful 2–18 start to the season, the Grizzlies won 9 of their next 13 games, but later on posted a seven-game losing streak between January and February, and held a 13–35 record at the All-Star break.

+At mid-season, the team traded both Gooden, and Giriček to the Orlando Magic in exchange for Mike Miller, and rookie power forward Ryan Humphrey.
+After the All-Star break, the Grizzlies won 11 of their next 17 games, which included a six-game winning streak in March, but soon posted another seven-game losing streak between March and April, while losing 13 of their final 17 games of the season.
+The Grizzlies finished in sixth place in the Midwest Division with a 28–54 record, which was a five-game improvement over the previous season; however, for the eighth consecutive year, the franchise failed to reach 30 wins, or qualify for the NBA playoffs.